CN-UPB/SPRING/README.md

 # SPRING
-Placement, Scaling, and Routing for Pliable Virtualized Composed Services
+Scaling, Placement, and RoutING for Pliable Virtualized Composed Services